Largely enjoyed and celebrated by everyone, very few people know what makes Presidents’ Day so important for the United States.

 Join the thousands of fellow patriots who rely on our 5-minute newsletter to stay informed on the key events and trends that shaped our nation's past and continue to shape its present.

-Though the date is still officially known as Washington’s Birthday, there have been so many presidents throughout history, each deserving (to varying degrees) their bit of recognition that the holiday has taken a life of its own.
-While people may not think of George Washington exclusively on Presidents’ Day, they know that it is a day to be thankful for the great leaders that made this nation what it is for United States citizens.
+Though the date is still officially known as Washington’s Birthday, there have been so many presidents throughout history, each deserving (to varying degrees) their bit of recognition, that the holiday has taken a life of its own.
+While people may not think of George Washington exclusively on Presidents’ Day, they know that it is a day to be thankful for the great leaders who made this nation what it is for United States citizens.